 How can my doctor help me stay healthy?

-In addition to treating you when you are sick, your doctor can follow a program designed to help you stay healthy.
-This program tells the doctor which preventive services you need depending on your age, medical history and family history.
+In addition to treating you when you are sick, your doctor can help you follow a program designed to help you stay healthy.
+Many physicians follow guidelines from the U.S. Preventive Services Task Force.
+This expert panel advises doctors about which preventive services you need, depending on your age, medical history, and family history.

-A preventive service might be a test, or it might be advice from your doctor.
+A preventive service might be a test, an immunization or vaccine, or it might be advice from your doctor.
+Preventive services can detect disease or help prevent illness or other health problems.
 Preventive services can include the following:

 - Tests (also called screenings) to check your general health or the health of certain parts of your body